silentorb/marloth-story/books/fairytale/part3.md

 "Stop it!"
 James screamed.
 He slammed his fist against the mirror.
 It had no effect.
 He hit it again.
 He kept hitting it until both his hand and the mirror were covered in blood, but still the mirror remained.
-The reflection boy was still in the same pose as when he had stabbed the poster, except now he was slowly tearing the picture up with his knife.
+By now the poster was a pile of shreds.

 "And then, you will be born again.
 You will be a new person, and see us through new and kinder eyes." the reflection went on, not seeming to